 Boost employee engagement through video-games

 Current e-Learning is boring, ineffective and lacks motivation.
-Online training is just not engaging enough, the average completion ratio of course being 25%.
+Online training is just not engaging enough, the average completion ratio of courses being 25%.
 The ration of employees who voluntarily enter training platforms is even worse.
-All of this has an impact on cost of any company.
+All of this has an impact on the cost of any company.
 The question is how to increase ‘engagement’ of your online training activities?

 Caroline Rees, Gamification Specialist, Gamelearn

 Dare we think the unthinkable?
 Dare we think about the future of work?
 Everything is moving so quickly that you can’t even pause to think.
 Everything is being disrupted at unimaginable speeds.

 Everything is new and shiny and a little bit scary.
 Data is king.
 Data is big.
 Data is …

 Everything is the same as it’s always been and we need to chill out a bit…or maybe it isn’t … or maybe it is … or maybe … just maybe …!